AD-SDL/rpl_workcell/README.md

   globus_group: "dda56f31-53d1-11ed-bd8b-0db7472df7d6"        # ???
 ```

 * The **modules** section lists the *modules* that are included in the workcell.
-For example, in the example just listed, there are 12 modules in total:
+For example, in the example just listed, there are 12 in total:
   * a [pf400 sample handler](https://preciseautomation.com/SampleHandler.html) (**pf400**) and two associated cameras, **pf400_camera_right** and **pf400_camera_left**;
   * a [SciClops plate stacker](https://hudsonrobotics.com/microplate-handling-2/platecrane-sciclops-3/) (**sciclops**)
   * a XX (**sealer**) and a XX (**peeler**), with an associated camera, **sp_module_camera**